 If your resubmitted paper is a revision of a previously failed paper, the Graduate Advisor will attach the comments received on the original submission to the revision before it is distributed for review.
 You should provide a response to the comments, explaining how you addressed them in your revision.
 If you have changed your topic, you should attach a new abstract.
 The readers of the resubmitted paper may or may not be the same as the readers of your original paper.

-A resubmitted paper will be evaluated on whether it adequately responds to the comment of the first set of reviewers.
+A resubmitted paper will be evaluated on whether it adequately responds to the comments of the first set of reviewers.
 Any new material that was not evaluated by the first set of readers will be judged by the same standards as a newly submitted field paper.
 The standard for passing a resubmitted paper is neither lower nor higher than the standard for passing a first submission.

 Failure of a resubmitted paper triggers a review process that may lead to dismissal from the Ph.D. program.